RicardAparicio/CryptoDemo/README.md

 ## DOMAIN Layer.

-Quite simple layer but not less important, It contains all the Dataset shared among all the App.
+Simple layer but not less important, It contains all the Dataset shared among all the App.
 In here exists the UseCase’s.

 I understand the UseCase as a bridge between **PRESENTATION ↔  DATA,** it’s an access point which **PRESENTATION layer** uses to communicate with the business-logic.
+Pure Kotlin classes should be what we found here, isolate framework is the key to leave this layer platform-agnostic remaining ummutable when we change framework teconologies during the development (e.g. changing Volley for Retrofit, starting with SharedPreferences and then migrate to a SQL DB like Room...).

 Here is where I change the current execution to an IO thread through [Coroutines Dispatchers](https://kotlinlang.org/docs/coroutine-context-and-dispatchers.html) by default.
 All the UseCase’s will go to background when executed before consulting **DATA** layer via repository.
 This will prevent any accidental long task execution in the MainThread afecting App performance and the UX.